How Reggie Miller Shaped the Future: A Legacy Timeline

 In 2013, UCLA retired Reggie Miller's No. 31 jersey, recognizing his contributions to the university's basketball program.

-In 2021, Reggie Miller was named to the NBA 75th Anniversary Team, celebrating the league's greatest players.
+In 2021, Reggie Miller was named to the NBA 75th Anniversary Team, solidifying his status as one of the greatest players in NBA history.